Have you received letters telling you about ElderShield and you have no idea what it’s all about?

 Moreover, the average life expectancy in Singapore has been increasing over the years.
 From the latest data, the average life expectancy for males and females is 81.4 years and 85.4 years, respectively.
 This shows a growing need for lifetime care.

 So What?
 I Already Have My Own Private Insurance

-By Age 40, most would have some form of private insurance that covers disability.
+Most of us would have some form of private insurance that covers disability.

 But take note that most insurance companies only provide coverage for total and permanent disability till 70 years old at most.
 After which, the coverage stops.